jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 - Upper CI: The upper bound of the confidence interval.
 - t: The value for the t-statistic.
 - p: The p-value.

+#### Marginal Means via Bootstrapping
+Bootstrapped Marginal Means - Independent Variable:
+- Independent variable: This column contains all the levels of the independent variables.
+- Marginal Mean: The estimate of the marginal mean for each level of the independent variable.
+This mean is adjusted for all the other variables in the model.
+The estimate is based on the median of the bootstrap distribution.
+- Bias: The bias.
+- SE: The standard error of the mean difference.
+- 95% bca CI for Mean Difference: The bias corrected accelerated confidence interval of the mean difference between the compared levels.
+By default this is set to 95%.
+  - Lower: The lower bound of the confidence interval.
+  - Upper: The upper bound of the confidence interval.

 Simple Main Effects - Independent Variable:
 - The first column contains the levels of the other independent variable included in the analysis (if present).